 Godiva Mortgages | A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion. |

-Off the back of lengthy discussions with the freeholder of her purpose-built apartment in East London, Chloe initiated the lease extension process just as the lease was approaching the crucial eighty-year deadline.
-The transaction completed in March 2007.
-The freeholder’s charges were kept to an absolute minimum.
+Trailing protracted correspondence with the freeholder of her studio flat in East London, Molly commenced the lease extension process as the eighty year deadline was rapidly coming.
+The lease extension completed in March 2009.
+The freeholder’s costs were kept to an absolute minimum.

-An example of a Freehold Enfranchisement case for a East London flat is 20 Avonwick Road in July 2013.
+An example of a Freehold Enfranchisement decision for a East London property is 20 Avonwick Road in July 2013.
 The Tribunal was dealing with an application under Section 26 of the Leasehold Reform Housing and Urban Development Act 1993 for a determination of the freehold value of the property.
-It was concluded that the price to be paid was Fifteen Thousand Nine Hundred and Seventy (£15,970) divided as to £8,200 for Flat 20 and £7,770 for Flat 20A This case related to 1 flat.
-The unexpired term as at the valuation date was 73.26 years.
+It was concluded that the price to be paid was Fifteen Thousand Nine Hundred and Seventy (£15,970) divided as to £8,200 for Flat 20 and £7,770 for Flat 20A This case affected 1 flat.
+The unexpired term was 73.26 years.